 What Is Chapter 13 Bankruptcy?

 Chapter 13 bankruptcy, or “reorganization bankruptcy,” is a good option if you have enough income to pay back part of your debts.
-Through Chapter 13, you can develop a manageable payment plan that will last between three and five years.
+A chapter 13 is used to repay your past due mortgage and stop foreclosure if you want to stay in your home.
+Or pay back taxes that are less than 3 years on a payment plan so no interest and penalties are accruing.
 This may lower payments on some of your debts.
 In the end, eligible debt that has not been paid may be discharged.

 There is no means test for Chapter 13; however, you must have enough income to repay existing debts through a payment plan.
 You will work with your bankruptcy lawyer and trustee to develop a plan that works for you in your specific situation.